 Location: Passeig de Picasso, 21, 08003 Barcelona, Spain

 Go to the top of Mount Tibidabo.
 The views of all of Barcelona are amazingly beautiful!

 see the Temple Expiatori del Sagrat Cor.
 Tour the inside and walk up the steps to get even better panoramic views of Barcelona!

 TIP: You can take a taxi to the top, but it’s a lot more fun to take the funicular up and down.
 Full disclosure, taking the funicular does also warrant an additional bus or tram ride.

 Ready to plan an amazing Barcelona adventure now?
 If you’ve been, let me know your favorite thing about Barcelona!

+If you’re wanting a break from the busy city, check out these day trips from Barcelona and this ultimate guide to Montserrat.
 Also, if this is your first trip abroad, these 100 tips for planning your first trip to Europe are super helpful (especially for Americans)!

 ‘Til next time…

 I love Barcelona!
 I went back in 2012 but would love to go again, especially seeing your pics of Gaudi’s cathedral…would love to go inside!